Congratulations! You’ve just completed an important milestone in your life.

 So now it’s time to face reality.
 What will be your next step?
 If you had financial help along the way, it won’t be long before those you owe come knocking.

-And on top of the loans, what about credit card debt?
+Perhaps you also have credit card debt?
 Have those outstanding balances also spiraled out of control?

 Here are a few helpful tips to consider when managing your debt:

 In other words, know what you owe, or it will be impossible to develop a practical debt reduction plan.
 To get organized, Forbes suggests you:

 Compile a list of all your loans, including the name, Web address and contact information for the lender, the loan ID number, the current loan balance, the interest rate and the date the first payment is due.
 FinAid’s Student Loan Checklist can help you organize this information.
 Put all correspondence for each loan into its own file folder, labeled with the loan ID number.